steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Short Term
+    Hidden image tabs do not draw until they are visible and a resize event has fired.

+    Lambda
+        Intall 2018a.
+        Uninstall previous versions of MATLAB.

     Write OBJ
         Should the OBJWriter be part of FileManager?
         Or should FileManager be renamed BinaryFile (or similar)?